-While the calculator below will give you a rough idea of the maximum amount you can borrow with a retirement interest-only mortgage, this only acts as a guide, as additional income and credit checks will be required to gain a more accurate result.
+While the calculator above will give you a rough idea of the maximum amount you can borrow with a retirement interest-only mortgage, this only acts as a guide, as additional income and credit checks will be required to gain a more accurate result.

 This will depend on your age, income and the mortgage/equity release plan you are considering.
 Your Equity Release Supermarket adviser will be able to explain this to you fully.

 The FCA removed requirements for advice for RIO's, which is however mandatory for lifetime mortgages and for the protection of consumers.
 It is however advisable, so that you are able to consider all your later life lending options.

 As you are paying off the monthly interest by Direct Debit with a RIO, only the initial amount borrowed is repaid when the mortgage ends.
 Lifetime mortgages by design compound their interest, however they now have options that could achieve the same, if not better outcome: interest only and voluntary payment plans.

 Since their launch in 2018, RIO mortgage rates have settled down and more comparable with residential mortgages.
 They offer a mixture of variable, discounted and fixed rates.
 Fixed rates can operate over the short term and even extend over a lifetime basis.

 RIO mortgages have fixed early repayments charges which are determined by the length of the fixed rate taken out.
 For example, on a 2-year fixed rate RIO the likely early repayment charges (ERC's) could be a maximum 2 years.
 The minimum ERC's for a lifetime mortgage are currently 8 years in comparison.